jrothrock/server_notes/README.md

 4. Restart php: ```sudo systemctl restart php7.0-fpm```

+## Remove Express headers

+    app.disable('x-powered-by');

-## Cloudflare with S3
+## Cloudflare with S3 - You should double check everything for this section.
  1. Create a bucket with the name of your domain, with a subdomain of cdn - cdn.example.com
     - configure the bucket policy as well as the cors to allow the domain to access

- 2. Assuming you have already pointed your dns HostName at cloudflare, add the cname cdn pointing to cdn.example.com.s3.amazonaws.com
+ 2. Assuming you have already pointed your dns hostservers at cloudflare, add the cname cdn pointing to cdn.example.com.s3.amazonaws.com

  3. Change the ssl on cloudflare to flexible
+    - this will cause data to be sent to the server insecure.
+        - you may not be able to do cdn.yoursite.com without the flexible though

  4. change the cloud to orange for the cdn cname